Dmunslow/White-Nationalist-Word-Clouds/README.md

 # White-Nationalist-Word-Clouds
-Use twitter bios of followers of prominent white nationalists to create word clouds
+For this project, I use the twitter bios of followers of prominent white nationalists and contrasting, more positive figures to create word clouds.
+I use the rtweet package to pull the follower bios and the WordCloud package to create the clouds.